SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: The SVCBench Benchmark

 \subsection{Dataset Construction}

+Figure~\ref{fig:construction} outlines the construction pipeline, from video sourcing through frame-by-frame annotation to streaming query-point design.

-\textbf{Video Sources and Special Processing.} We collect videos from multiple sources: web platforms including YouTube (108 videos), existing computer vision datasets including ARKitScenes~\cite{baruch2021arkitscenes} , ScanNet~\cite{dai2017scannet} , ScanNet++~\cite{yeshwanth2023scannetpp}, Ego4D~\cite{grauman2022ego4d}, RoomTour3D~\cite{han2025roomtour3d}, TOMATO~\cite{shangguan2024tomato}, CODa~\cite{li2022coda}, and OmniWorld~\cite{zhou2025mlvu} , as well as self-generated physics simulation videos.
-For the E2-Periodic category, we carefully selected 56 periodic action videos from TOMATO with seamless loop points and extended them through loop concatenation to generate 2-3 minute videos, addressing the scarcity of long-duration periodic video data.
+\textbf{Video Sources and Special Processing.} We collect videos from multiple sources: web platforms including YouTube (108 videos), existing computer vision datasets including ARKitScenes~\cite{baruch2021arkitscenes}, ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannetpp}, Ego4D~\cite{grauman2022ego4d}, RoomTour3D~\cite{han2025roomtour3d}, TOMATO~\cite{shangguan2025tomato}, CODa~\cite{li2022coda}, and OmniWorld~\cite{zhou2025omniworld}, as well as self-generated physics-simulation videos.
+For the E2-Periodic category, we carefully selected 56 periodic action videos from TOMATO with seamless loop points and extended them through loop concatenation to generate 2--3 minute videos, addressing the scarcity of long-duration periodic video data.

-\textbf{Annotation Protocol.} The annotation process contains two core components: First, frame-by-frame annotation of event occurrence moments and object state change moments---for E1, annotate the timestamp of each occurrence; for E2, annotate start and end moments; for O2, annotate the first appearance moment of each different individual.
-Second, design query points along the timeline, selecting moments with stable frames to avoid visual ambiguity.
+\textbf{Annotation Protocol.} The annotation process contains two core components.
+First, we perform frame-by-frame annotation of event occurrences and object state changes.
+Specifically, we annotate the timestamp of each occurrence for E1, the start and end moments for E2, and the first appearance moment of each individual for O2.
+Second, we design query points along the timeline, selecting moments with stable frames to avoid visual ambiguity.
 The correct answer for each query point is calculated based on annotated moments before that moment.
 O1-Delta and O2-Gain each set only 1 query point per question, as they focus on changes within specific time windows.